YASA: Scalable Multi-Language Taint Analysis on the Unified AST at Ant Group: Methodology

 The core of YASA's multi-language unification lies in its UAST, which is designed to achieve both broad compatibility and precise semantic representation across diverse programming languages.
 To accomplish this, we conducted an in-depth analysis of the syntax and semantic constructs in multiple languages, identifying common patterns as well as language-specific peculiarities, which provided the foundation for constructing a unified node taxonomy.
 As shown in \autoref{tab:uast-nodes}, we classified AST nodes from different programming languages into three categories to heuristically design this specification: \textit{Universal Semantic Nodes}, \textit{Language-Specific Nodes}, and \textit{Reducible Nodes}.

 \textit{Type\#1: Universal Semantic Nodes.} Universal semantic nodes represent constructs that share equivalent semantics across at least two supported languages, even if their syntax differs.
 These nodes enable consistent representation across languages and facilitate the reuse of analysis logic built on top of this unified structure.
-Examples include core programming constructs such as basic operations (\texttt{Literal}, \texttt{Identifier}, \texttt{BinaryExpression}), control flow statements (\texttt{IfStatement}, \texttt{WhileStatement}), and universal declarations (\texttt{FunctionDefinition}, \texttt{VariableDeclaration}).
-By focusing on semantic equivalence rather than syntactic representation, these nodes normalize language variations while preserving their computational meaning.
+Examples include core programming constructs such as basic operations, control flow statements, and universal declarations.
 For instance, the \texttt{RangeStatement} unifies iteration constructs like JavaScript's \texttt{for-of} loops, Python's \texttt{for-in} syntax, and Go's \texttt{range} keyword into a single node type with shared semantics.

 \textit{Type\#2: Language-Specific Nodes.} Language-specific nodes represent constructs that are unique to a particular language and cannot be easily expressed using universal semantic nodes without significant semantic loss.
 These nodes are explicitly retained in the UAST Specification to ensure accurate representation of language features that are critical for program analysis.
 Examples include Python's \texttt{YieldExpression} for generator functions, Go's \texttt{ChanType} for channel constructs, and Python's \texttt{TupleExpression} for tuple representations.
-These constructs encapsulate essential program semantics that would otherwise be lost if transformed into combinations of other nodes.
-By preserving these nodes, the UAST balances language-specific precision with a standardized representation across languages.